olliephillips/gitf/README.md

 ## Roadmap
 gitf push
-	- error logging??, channels to do quicker??, single file upload??
+	- error logging??, channels to do quicker??, single file upload??, single file??, compile and upload the binary??

 gitf pull
 	- all of it